lbl-neutrino/larpixSlowControls/README.md

  	Larpix Slow Controls

 You will see at least 2 choices: (i) Larpix Slow Controls - DO NOT EDIT, (ii) Larpix Slow Controls - Editable.
 If you wish to play with the dashboard go to the editable version.
-If you wish to save your changes to the dashboard please save a version under your own name.
+If you wish to save your changes please save a version under your own name.
 For example, "Larpix Slow Controls - cmcnulty".
 Save your version by clicking on the gear symbol at the top of the dashboard.
 This will take you to a new page where you can configure certain parameters.
 Click on the "Save as" button at the top.

 #################################################################################

-**Step 6: TURN ON HEATING STRIPS**
+**Step 6: WHEN YOU'RE FINISHED TESTING, TURN ON HEATING STRIPS**

 #################################################################################

 A Rigol DP932U power supply sits on the shelf above the bench next to the cryostat (facing the door).
-It's connected to two heating strips inside the cryo via wires plugged into channels 1 and 2.
+It's connected to two heating strips inside the cryo via 4 wires plugged into channels 1 and 2.
+These heating strips will speed up the liquid evaporation process when you are finished with your tests.

 Turn on the power supply and set the voltage and current on both channels to:

 	Heat-strip voltage = 32V

 	Heat-strip current = 3A

-Get onto the larpix-control screen on the cryo-control raspberry pi:
+Get onto the larpix-control screen on the cryo-control raspberry pi following instructions in Step 2:

 	screen -xS larpix-control

-To turn on the heating strips (in the larpix-control screen), go into the slowcontrols/ directory:
+To turn on the heating strips (in the larpix-control screen), go into the slowcontrols/ directory and type:

 	python3 heat_on.py

 If the code is running successfully the power data will be displayed on the dashboard.

-The power to the heating strips should turn off automatically when the temperature sensor on the top plate reaches 273 K. However, someone should monitor the temperature and power to the strips in case the automatic shut off malfunctions.
+The power to the heating strips should turn off automatically when the temperature sensor on either the top plate or bottom of cryo reaches 273 K. However, someone should monitor the temperature and power to the strips in case the automatic shut off mechanism malfunctions.

 To exit the larpix-control screen: